ArtemGr/Sidekick/README.md

 ## We need your support

-If you want to help me spend more time on the bot, help your fellow players get better features fast, or simply want to thank me and share a cup of beer, please brave a visit to [my Patreon page](https://www.patreon.com/user?u=4695668)!
+If you want to help the maintenance and development of the bot, and your fellow players to get better features fast, or simply want to thank me and share a cup of beer, please brave a visit to [the bot's Patreon page](https://www.patreon.com/SidekickBot)!

 `/r patrons` - See the list of patrons active on the current server.